-For example, models like the Nike Air Presto and Space Hippie 01 have an elastic heel collar.
+For example, shoes like the Nike Air Presto and Space Hippie 01 have an elastic heel collar.
 So all you have to do is to leave the laces in a semi-secure position, and then use the shoe as a slip-on.

 Most Nike shoes with a slip-on entry are not performance running shoes, so not having a high level of fit security isn’t a deal-breaker.

 Most slip-on shoes are walking or casual footwear at best, with skate shoes being the only exception.
-Besides walking and casual-wear, skate shoes can be used as originally intended.
+Besides walking and casual wear, skate shoes can be used as originally intended.

 There are a couple of traditional slip-on silhouettes in the Nike catalog, and both of them are skate shoes.